Stescyu/100-days-of-code/log.md

 ### Day 1: June 27, Monday

-**Today's Progress**: I've gone through many exercises on FreeCodeCamp.
+**Today's Progress:** I've gone through many exercises on FreeCodeCamp.

 **Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.